Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 November 2024 21.28.24 UTC
+- WIB: Rabu, 27 November 2024 22.28.03 UTC
-- WITA: Rabu, 27 November 2024 22.28.24 UTC
+- WITA: Rabu, 27 November 2024 23.28.03 UTC
-- WIT: Rabu, 27 November 2024 23.28.24 UTC
+- WIT: Kamis, 28 November 2024 00.28.03 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology